nchandhi/nckmdeployment/README.md

 ### Use case / scenario

-An analyst handling large volumes of conversational data daily wants a way to visualize and pinpoint key insights.
-They need to use natural language to clarify patterns, enabling them to make more informed observations and decisions.
+An analyst managing large volumes of conversational data needs a solution to visualize key insights and uncover patterns using natural language.
+An interactive dashboard enables them to explore rich, actionable insights for faster, and more informed decision-making.

-The analyst uses their dashboard to access rich, contextual insights that can be easily interpreted and applied for faster, informed decision-making.
+This solution empowers analysts with tools to ask questions and receive real-time, contextualized responses.
+It streamlines problem-solving, enhances collaboration, and fosters innovation by making data-driven insights accessible and shareable.

+The sample data used in this repository is synthetic and generated using Azure Open AI service.
+The data is intended for use as sample data only.

 ### Business value
 - **Conversation analysis​:** Generative AI analyzes call transcripts, summarizes content, identifies and aggregates key phrases for data visualization​